 - ▶ Channels and channel ends Tasks running on logical cores communicate using channels formed between two channel ends.
 Data can be passed synchronously or asynchronously between the channel ends assigned to the communicating tasks.
 Section 7.5 - ➤ xCONNECT Switch and Links Between tiles, channel communications are implemented over a high performance network of xCONNECT Links and routed through a hardware xCONNECT Switch.
 Section 7.6 - ▶ Ports The I/O pins are connected to the processing cores by Hardware Response ports.
 The port logic can drive its pins high and low, or it can sample the value on its pins optionally waiting for a particular condition.
 Section 7.3 - ► Clock blocks xCORE devices include a set of programmable clock blocks that can be used to govern the rate at which ports execute.
 Section 7.4 - ▶ Memory Each xCORE Tile integrates a bank of SRAM for instructions and data, and a block of one-time programmable (OTP) memory that can be configured for system wide security features.
 Section 10 - ▶ PLL The PLL is used to create a high-speed processor clock given a low speed external oscillator.
-Section 8 - ▶ JTAG The JTAG module can be used for loading programs, boundary scan testing, in-circuit source-level debugging and programming the OTP memory.
-Section 14
+Section 8 - ▶ USB The USB PHY provides High-Speed and Full-Speed, device, host, and on-thego functionality.
+Data is communicated through ports on the digital node.
+A library is provided to implement USB device functionality.
+Section 11 - ▶ JTAG The JTAG module can be used for loading programs, boundary scan testing, in-circuit source-level debugging and programming the OTP memory.
+Section 15